-This autumn all young people aged 12 to 15 years are being offered the first dose of the Pfizer COVID-19 vaccine within a school setting
+From Autumn 2021 all young people aged 12 to 15 years have been being offered doses of the Pfizer COVID-19 vaccine within a school setting

 The UK’s Chief Medical Officers all agree that while COVID-19 is typically mild or asymptomatic in most young people, it can be very unpleasant for some and one dose of the vaccine will provide good protection against severe illness and hospitalisation.

 Vaccinating 12 to 15 year olds should also help to reduce the need for young people to have time-off school and reduce the risk of spread of COVID-19 within schools.